6 Actionable Tips to Make Video Work for B2B Sales

 2. Make Videos Short and Sweet

 In this world of B2B business, people don’t have a lot of time to view videos.
-Therefore, you want to keep videos short and to the point.
+Therefore, you want to keep videos short and to the point, and you have a lot of editing tools to potentially help you out with this.

 This study shows that the most effective videos are under two minutes long.
 But be aware that most users won’t even stay on that long.